Code-Institute-Submissions/cumbrian-kayaking/README3.md

 9.  **Links** in footer section supply more social proof -   Footer also has another button to request the brochure for more detailed information  and company email address and phone

-   The user that wants **extra** information  has  2 options
+   The user that wants **extra** information is given  2 options

 1. Via the **CTA button** -  visible because of central location, size & color  -button opens to a **modal**, with contact form for the user to sign up to receive the holiday brochure for detailed information
-2. Via the **Contact** link in the navbar - also visible immediately - transfers user to the contact form on the page where they can ask a specific question by giving name and email.
+2. Via the **Contact** link in the navbar - brings the user to the contact form on the page where they can ask a specific question by giving name and email.